tomibabucsik/Task-Manager/README.md

 Tasks that are marked as completed are evaluated in the order they were completed (based on their due_date), and pairs of tasks that are completed consecutively are flagged as sequential.

 4. Testing
-Unit tests are written using Django's TestCase framework to verify the core functionalities of the application, including task creation, task retrieval, task suggestions, and task sequence detection.
+Unit tests are written using Django's TestCase framework to verify the core functionalities of the application, including task suggestions and task sequence detection.